- Head Faith Hagerty

 The aims of the school are as follows:

-- Develop inspiring and successful young women by fostering commitment, integrity, and compassion;
+• Cultivate inspiring and successful young women by fostering Commitment, Integrity and Compassion

-- Foster an ethos of spiritual development, humility, and gentleness, founded on the Catholic Faith, but relevant to those who adhere to other faiths and beliefs;
+• Promote an ethos of spiritual development, humility and self-awareness, founded on the Catholic Faith but relevant to those who adhere to other faiths and beliefs, or none.

-- Engender a culture of intellectual curiosity, exploration, debate, and challenge in the classroom and pride in individual and collective achievement;
+• Engender a culture of intellectual curiosity both inside and outside of the classroom and pride in individual and collective achievement

-- Provide for the social wellbeing and development of pupils and staff through tolerance, peace, and justice in an environment where all are valued and supported and where individual rights and dignity are respected;
+• Provide for the social and emotional wellbeing and development of pupils and staff through tolerance, justice and openness in an environment where all are equally valued and where individual rights and dignity are respected

-- Embrace the philosophy of global citizenship by developing an awareness and understanding of whole-world sensitivities, but not forgetting the needs of all.
+• Embrace the philosophy of Global Citizenship by developing an awareness and understanding of whole world sensitivities and the importance of living sustainably

 Everyone at More House is part of a community – we are not just a school, we are a family.